interior of colosseum in Rome

 And then, finally, we’re in and the tour officially begins.
 The guide talks to us for quite a while about the history of the Colosseum and then invites us to trudge up three flights of very steep steps to look out over the arena.

 Yes, it’s an impressive place for sure.
-In its heyday, the Colosseum fit 70,000 screaming Romans.
+In its day, up to 70,000 screaming Romans watched gladiatorial combat, executions, triumphal celebrations, and other spectacles.
 Today, approximately 16,000 people visit the Colosseum every single day.
-So even though the place feels very crowded to me, it is positively empty compared to what it would have been back when the arena area was covered in sand to better absorb the blood.
+So although the place feels very crowded to me, it is positively empty compared to what it would have been back when the arena floor was covered in sand to better absorb the blood.

-The guide talks about how wild animals were starved for days before being let loose to gnaw on convicts, Christians, and anyone else the Emperor didn’t like.
-It’s snippets of info such as this that you get from a guided tour.
+The guide talks about how wild beasts were starved for days before being let loose to gnaw on convicts, Christian martyrs, and anyone else the Emperor didn’t like.
+It’s the odd interesting fact such as this that you get from a guided tour.

-So, should you opt for a guided tour of the Colosseum, check it out on your own, or forget about it and do something that doesn’t involve rubbing shoulders (literally) with thousands of your new best friends?
+So, should you opt for a guided tour of Rome’s most famous monument, check it out on your own, or forget about it and do something that doesn’t involve rubbing shoulders (literally) with thousands of strangers?

 Touring the Colosseum On Your Own